department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 ---
 layout: page-breadcrumbs.html
-title: What to Expect at a Military Funeral
+title: What to Expect at a Military Funeral | Veterans Affairs
+heading: What to Expect at a Military Funeral
+display_title: What to Expect at a Military Funeral
+description: Find out what to expect at a military funeral ceremony for a Veteran or service member.
+Learn about military funeral etiquette and how families can choose to have burial honors like the playing of "Taps", a rifle detail, a color guard, and uniformed service members to present the burial flag.
 template: detail-page
 collection: burials
 order: 8